MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab06_Agreements.md

     - Click **Save and Close**

-19. Close the Coho Monthly Invoice record
+19. Close the [your prefix ex. mollyc]+ Monthly Invoice record

 20. Return to the Agreement.
 Change the Agreement System Status from Estimate to **Active** and **Save**.